hassanbadru/art_logic_1/README.md

     > 16-bit hexadecimal decimal value for decoding
 * Error Handling: Users get error messages if invalid values were inputted
 * If no errors, the result of the encoding or decoding operation is outputted & displays.
-* Can read stored data in database and uses the object values conpute results
+* The app reads stored data (for encoding/decoding) in database and then uses the data object attributes to compute results
-* Download convertedData.txt file containing encoding/decoding of specific values
+* Allows user to download convertedData.txt file containing encoding/decoding data of preloaded values
 * The app keeps a record of every valid operation performed by the user and serializes it for the API

 ## Extensibility